What is Immune Monitoring?

 In order to perform immune monitoring, blood or tumor tissue samples are taken from patients.
 Depending on the study, this can be done before, during or after the patient receives immune therapy (or at all three times).
 Through this immune profiling approach, we can test and define properties of the patient's cells that correspond with successful or unsuccessful therapy.
 This information will help work towards:

-Our program has an Immune Monitoring Team that is dedicated to performing immune monitoring of patients receiving treatment for their cancer.
+Our program has a Centre for Integrative Immune Analysis that is dedicated to performing immune monitoring of patients receiving treatment for their cancer.